lightshifted/DLAI/README.md

-# DL.AI Captston Project: A Weekly Guide
+# DL.AI Captstone Project: A Weekly Guide
 This documentation outlines suggested courses of action taken each week.
 It's main purpose is to ensure our team stays on track and work is completed in a timely fasion.